 This post may contain affiliate links.
 See my privacy policy for details.

-Forget lemon frosting, have you ever tried a lemon bread with a buttery lemon sugar glaze?
-A hot lemon sugar glaze is poured over a still warm lemon bread in the pan, yielding the most lemon flavor loaded, moist lemon bread you will ever have!
+Forget lemon frosting.
+Have you ever tried lemon bread with a buttery lemon sugar glaze?
+A hot lemon sugar glaze is poured over still-warm lemon bread in the pan, yielding the most lemon-flavored, moist lemon bread you will ever have!

-Take a slice and top it with homemade lemon curd for a lemon lover’s paradise!
+Top a slice with homemade lemon curd for a lemon lover’s paradise!

 Deliciously Warm Lemon Sugar Glaze

-The sugar glaze by itself is a keeper recipe that you can pour on cakes and other treats, but try this other recipe of mine if you are looking for an icing/confectioner’s sugar based lemon glaze.
-This recipe is white sugar melted into buttery lemon juice, which is a completely different texture than the other glaze that is powdered/icing sugar based.
+The sugar glaze by itself is a keeper recipe that you can pour on cakes and other treats, but try this other recipe of mine if you are looking for an icing/confectioner’s sugar-based lemon glaze.
+This recipe uses white sugar melted into buttery lemon juice, which is a completely different texture than the other glaze that is powdered/icing sugar-based.

 Pouring the Glaze